ggreer/geoff.greer.fm/_posts/2014-03-20-sign-your-releases.md

 - Computers
 ---

 Cryptographic signatures are a great way to verify that software (or any data) has not been tampered with.
 Here's a concrete example of how they can be useful: Let's say (hypothetically) that I didn't sign my releases of [The Silver Searcher](/ag/).
-Let's also say that someone gained access to my site and uploaded a release of Ag containing malware.<sup>[\[1\]](#ref_1)</sup> Users would then blindly download the new release and end up with infected computers.
-But if users were in the habit of verifying signatures, they would see that the new release had no signature or (even more alarming) a bad signature.
+Let's also say that someone gained access to my site and uploaded a release of Ag containing malware.<sup>[\[1\]](#ref_1)</sup> Users would then blindly download the new release and get infected.

+But I do sign my releases.
+If the scenario above actually happened, users would see that the new release had no signature or (even more alarming) a bad signature.
 They could then avoid installing the malicious release, and possibly contact me or warn others.

 Unfortunately, I rarely find projects with signed releases.
 This hurts *all* projects.
-Since signed releases are uncommon, users are be less likely to know about signatures and verify them.
-This defeats the entire purpose of signing releases.
+Since signed releases are uncommon, users are less likely to know about signatures and how to verify them.
+This defeats the purpose of signing releases.
 A signature that nobody verifies is like [a tree falling in the woods](https://en.wikipedia.org/wiki/If_a_tree_falls_in_a_forest).

 With the goal of raising the security waterline<sup>[\[2\]](#ref_2)</sup>, I've outlined how to create, sign, and verify release tarballs.
 Once you know how to do it, the process is neither difficult nor time-consuming.
 These instructions assume you have a GPG key.
 If you don't, [Fedora's instructions](http://fedoraproject.org/wiki/Creating_GPG_Keys) are a good starting point.
 Even if you're not going to be signing tarballs, it's a good idea to have a GPG key.